redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-erc7412.md

     await wallet.sendTransaction(call);

-    // data is already set in contract and it won't be necessary to update it until TTL passes
+    // data is already set in contract and it won't be necessary to update it until TTL passes console.log("BTC price:", await btcPriceFeed.read.latestAnswer());
-    // read "cached" value from price feed
-    // data is fresh(not stale) until getTTL value console.log("BTC price:", await btcPriceFeed.read.latestAnswer());
 ```
 Working toy example could be find [here](TODO: link to public repo)